 Seven action-packed years of gigging and recording ensued during which The Silencers had gold albums, sold over half a million records for BMG/RCA, headlined major rock festivals and were regulars on hit TV shows across Europe.
 However, all good things must come to an end and after this successful period with the band, JJ decided he needed to take on new challenges and embarked upon a solo career.

-After an initial period of prolific song-writing in 2001 at his home in Jersey (Channel Islands), JJ left for New York to record his critically acclaimed debut solo album ‘Sunnyside P.A.L’ Produced by Dan Wise (Scissor sisters) and mixed by Michael Brauer (Coldplay) the album was inspired by the memory of a childhood friend Paul Anthony Lennon and was released in February 2002.
+After an initial period of prolific song-writing in 2001 at his home in Jersey (Channel Islands), JJ left for New York to record his critically acclaimed debut solo album ‘sunnyside P.A.L’ Produced by Dan Wise (Scissor sisters) and mixed by Michael Brauer (Coldplay, John Meyer) the album was inspired by the memory of a childhood friend Paul Anthony Lennon and was released in February 2002.
 The album became the catalyst for establishing his now fiercely loyal fan base and gained wide spread acclaim from his peers as an ‘outstanding debut album’.

 In between the release of his first solo album and the long awaited equally successful second album ‘The Boy Who Didn’t Fall’ (released in 2009), JJ’s desire to write a musical began to take shape in 2006.
 This was where he began to sow the early creative musical seeds and formulate ideas for the show ‘Dancing Shoes’, based upon the life of footballer George Best.
-After his dream was realised “Dancing Shoes” played to over 50,000 people.
+After his dream was realised “Dancing Shoes” played to over 50,000 people and is to return to the theatre again in August 2015

-JJ is currently living in Ireland where he recorded his third album ‘Slocomotion’, which is out now, alongside compiling a songbook of his works as a solo artist.
-He has also written the songs for the musical play ‘The Titanic Boys’ which had its debut in August 2012 at Belfast’s Grand Opera House.
+JJ is currently living in Scotland and has recorded his third album ‘Slocomotion’, which is out now, alongside compiling a soon to be released songbook of his works as a solo artist.
+He has also written the songs for the musical play ‘The Titanic Boys’ which had its debut at Belfast’s Grand Opera House.